Earl Talbot: Subsequent history

-On his death in 1782, the earldom became extinct, while he was succeeded in the barony of Dynevor according to the special remainder by his daughter Cecil (see the Baron Dynevor article for later history of this branch of the family).
+On William Talbot's death in 1782, the earldom became extinct, while he was succeeded in the barony of Dynevor according to the special remainder by his daughter Cecil (see the Baron Dynevor article for later history of this branch of the family).
 The barony of Talbot was passed on to his nephew John, the third Baron.
 He was the son of the Hon.
 John Talbot (d.
 1756), younger son of the first Baron, and his wife the Hon.
 Catherine Chetwynde, daughter of John Chetwynde, 2nd Viscount Chetwynde.
 He represented Castle Rising in the House of Commons.
 In 1784, the earldom was revived when he was made Viscount of Ingestre, in the County of Stafford, and Earl Talbot, of Hensol in the County of Glamorgan.
 Both titles were in the Peerage of Great Britain.
 Lord Talbot assumed by Royal licence the surname and arms of Chetwynd in 1786.

 On his death, the titles passed to his son, the second Earl.
 He served under the Earl of Liverpool as Lord Lieutenant of Ireland from 1817 to 1821.
 He was succeeded by his second but eldest surviving son, the third Earl.
 In 1856, on the death of his distant relative Bertram Arthur Talbot, 17th Earl of Shrewsbury and 17th Earl of Waterford, he succeeded as eighteenth Earl of Shrewsbury and eighteenth Earl of Waterford.
 For more information on him and for further history of the peerages, see the Earl of Shrewsbury.

 Several members of junior branches of the family have also gained distinction: